 Then the COVID-19 pandemic happened and everyone was flatlined.
 I lost my job, my treatment plan changed, and my hope bucket was draining.
 I adjusted my life to the neutropenic precautions that I had come to learn as a cancer patient but, financially, I was empty.

 Then I was granted a refill.
-I found Family Reach and applied for financial support through their Financial Treatment Program.
+I found Family Reach and applied for financial support through their services.
 Their help restored not only my financial health but also my hope.

 6 Free Financial Resources for Cancer Patients and Caregivers